What is Living Kidney Donation?

 As well as considering living kidney donation, people can also join the deceased donor registry.
 This is where your kidneys and other organs will be given to the NHS and donated to those who need them after your death.

-WHY DO WE NEED LIVING KIDNEY DONORS?
+WHY DO WE NEED LIVING KIDNEY DONATIONS?

 The facts speak for themselves: